-A recorded check of drivers' licences, insurance cover and MOT's shall be carried out at least every 12 months.
+A recorded check of drivers' licences, insurance cover and MOT's must be carried out at least every 12 months.
 It is the responsibility of the service area manager to ensure checks are carried out and up to date.
-This shall include employees who use vehicles for work purposes but do not claim fuel allowance.
+This includes employees who use vehicles for work purposes but do not claim fuel allowance.

-Licence checks, MOT and insurance cover where appropriate, for employees and nonemployees must be carried out in advance of the start of first driving duty, before permitting the driver to drive on behalf of the Council.
+Licence checks, MOT and insurance cover where appropriate, for employees and non-employees must be carried out in advance of the start of first driving duty, before permitting the driver to drive on behalf of the Council.

-Any endorsements for serious offences i.e. those attracting 6 or more penalty points, such as drink driving and reckless/dangerous driving, should be notified to the employee's manager, Assistant Director/Head of service and HR
+Any endorsements for serious offences i.e. those attracting 6 or more penalty points, such as drink driving and reckless/dangerous driving, must be notified to the employee's manager and Head of Service / Assistant Director.

-Any employee found to be driving on Council business with a non-valid licence shall be immediately suspended from driving duties and may be subject to disciplinary procedures.
+Any employee found to be driving on Council business with a non-valid licence will be immediately suspended from driving duties and may be subject to disciplinary procedures.

-When recruiting, managers must ensure that if a role requires the person to drive on TDC business, the candidate holds a full and valid driving licence for the role and vehicles to be driven.
-It is also a condition of recruitment that the recruiting manager makes enquiries regarding driving endorsements, including full details and expiry dates.
-Information given, may affect recruitment decisions.
+When recruiting, managers must ensure that if a role requires the person to drive on TDC business, it is a condition of recruitment that the following question will be asked:

+"Do you have any driving current endorsements?
+If yes, please give details including when they are due to expire" Information given, may affect recruitment decisions